rht-labs/tech-exercise/docs/1-the-manual-menace/12-tenant-operator-101.md

   - prod
 ```

 5. Select `commit changes` to create your tenant.
-ArgoCD automates the creation of tenants
+ArgoCD automates the creation of tenants by syncing your desired state with the actual state of your SAAP instance.

 ![mto-commit](./image/mto-commit.png)